DHTMLX/gantt-docs/data/api/gantt_isworktime.md

 @params:
-- config	object		the configuration object of a time span
+- config|date	object|Date		either the configuration object of a time span or a specific date

 @returns: